 In order to earn an associate degree from Lindsey Wilson College, students must successfully complete a minimum of 21 credit hours at the college, and at least 50 percent of the credits required in a major must be earned at the college.
 Hours transferred to the need approval of the Registrar's Office.
+An associate degree and a bachelor's degree may not been conferred in the same semester.
 Programs have the authority to require students to complete program assessments prior to graduation.